Stainlessbrown/StampZ-III-Binary/IMAGE_ALIGNMENT_GUIDE.md

 6. Repeat for all 10 stamps

 **Time saved:** Minutes per stamp vs manual repositioning

+### Bulk Processing Workflow
+**Scenario:** Processing 50 examples of the 2¢ Washington stamp

+1. Load best quality 2¢ stamp → **Set as Reference Template**
+2. **Save Reference...** for future use
+3. Select **Bulk Auto-Align Multiple Images...**
+4. Select all 50 stamp images
+5. Choose output directory
+6. Click **Process Images** and let it run!
+7. All 50 stamps aligned in a few minutes
+8. Open each aligned image and apply the same template

+**Time saved:** Hours of repetitive work → a few minutes of batch processing!

 ## What Features Does It Match?